Do I need massage therapy after my liposuction?

 closeup of abdomen massage

 The short answer is that it depends on what method was used to do your liposuction.
+It is largely a function of the size of the cannula used to extract the fat.

 Patients are constantly asking me this question and they always seem surprised when I tell them that my liposuction technique does not require post-operative massages.
+This is because I use thin cannulas to extract the fat.
+Some surgeons use larger 5mm cannulas for the fat extraction.

 Let me go into more detail to explain why massage techniques are helpful in some cases and not needed in others.

-1. to reduce swelling
+2. to reduce swelling

-2. to “break up” scarring and prevent skin surface contour deformities that are cased by internal scar adhesions in the subcutaneous tissue
+3. to “break up” scarring and prevent skin surface contour deformities that are cased by internal scar adhesions in the subcutaneous tissue

-Both of these issues need to be solved in order for you to get a smooth, even liposuction result.
+All of these issues need to be solved in order for you to get a smooth, even liposuction result.

-To understand what causes swelling and internal adhesions during liposuction, you have to think about what happens during the procedure.
+To understand what causes swelling and internal adhesions after liposuction, you have to think about what happens during the procedure.
 A hollow or solid metal tube called a “cannula” is inserted into the subcutaneous space above the muscle and below the skin like this:

 diagram of liposuction using a cannula with a larger hole at the tip